shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 The `populate` function is responsible to load all blog entries into ES for the provided shop.
 Since the shop indexer don't know how to iterate the `DataIndexer` rows, the iteration has to be inside the `populate` function.
-A progress can be displayed over the provided `ProgressHelperInterface`.
+A progress can be displayed using the provided `ProgressHelperInterface`.
 First at all, the function selects all blog ids for the provided shop and provide them into an own `index` function.
-To separate data indexing and data loading the `BlogIndexer` loads blog data over his own `BlogProvider`.
+To separate data indexing and data loading the `BlogIndexer` loads blog data using his own `BlogProvider`.
 ```php
 $blog = $this->provider->get($ids);
 ```

-ES allows to execute multiple tasks, delete, update, insert inside a single request over the `bulk` API, [Bulk-API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) which expects the following parameters:
+ES allows to execute multiple tasks, delete, update, insert inside a single request using the `bulk` API, [Bulk-API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) which expects the following parameters:
 - index (name of the ES index)
 - type  (mapping type, `blog` in this case)
 - body  (documents to index)

-To index a document over the bulk api it is required to send two array elements:
+To index a document using the bulk api it is required to send two array elements:
 ```php
 $this->client->bulk([
     'index' => $index->getName(),